hammadkk/The-Power-of-Automation-in-Software-Testing-Enhancing-Efficiency-and-Quality/README.md

 Software testing was predominantly performed manually.
 Testers would execute test cases step by step, interacting with the software as end-users would, and manually verifying the expected outcomes and finding bugs.
 Testers perform various activities, including test planning, test case creation, test execution, and defect reporting.
 They meticulously execute test cases, record observations, and findings, and document any bugs or issues encountered during the testing process.
 However, the manual testing strategy had some drawbacks:

-1.Time and Effort: Manual testing requires a lot of time and labor.
+1. Time and Effort: Manual testing requires a lot of time and labor.
 Every software release required the same set of testing procedures, which cost testers a lot of time and effort.
-2.Human Error: Human error might occur during manual testing.
+2. Human Error: Human error might occur during manual testing.
 Testing errors, improper test execution, and incorrect result interpretation can result in false findings and significant software problems.
 3. Limited Test Coverage: Due to time restrictions, manual testing can only cover a small number of tests.
 Only a portion of test cases could be run by testers, potentially leading to the discovery of important flaws or edge cases software updates regularly.
 4. Cost: Manual testing requires a dedicated team of testers, which can be costly, especially for large-scale projects or organizations with frequent software releases.
 5. Inefficient for Regression Testing: Performing regression testing manually for each software release is time-consuming and error-prone, as testers need to repeat the same tests to ensure existing functionalities are not affected.